 The Coast to Capital Gift and Hospitality policy will be to decline gifts or hospitality exceeding £50.
 However, Coast to Capital will accept offers of free venues to deliver our Board meetings, Stakeholder events and team away days provided that these venues reflects the values and ethos of the organisation.
-Our Gift and Hospitality Policy can be found on our website alongside our Gift and Hospitality register by the Head of Finance.
+Our Gift and Hospitality Policy can be found on our website alongside our Gift and Hospitality register expenses are approved by the Chair and other Board Director expenses are approved by the Head of Finance.
 Expense claim forms are kept on file for audit and budget monitoring purposes.